mstein18/StringAligner/README.md

 # StringAligner
-This is a program I wrote in my CMSC423 class at the University of Maryland.
+This is a  Java program I wrote in my Bioinformatics class at the University of Maryland.
 It deals with the pairwise alignment of two strings.
 In this assignment, I only had to deal with global alignment and fitting alignment.

 Global alignment requires an end-to-end alignment of string x (the query), with the string y (the reference).